frypatch/The-Price-of-Remembering/book/CHAPTER_35.md

 The sound split the air, sharp and cold, rising above the crackle of fire and the cries of the dying.
 I made it over to the arrow slit, the movement tearing at my wound.
 Below, the battlefield writhed, a shattered tide of bodies and blood.
 Fascino’s men, wild in their jeering and hungry for slaughter, froze as the sound washed over them.

 Knights broke through their lines, their armor flashing with sapphire and ivory light.
 Two banners flew in the vanguard.
 The first was House Calanthis, red and gold, dragged through the mud and blackened by soot.
-The second banner twisted my stomach with its weight: sapphire and silver, the sigil of the Maer Alveron.
+The second bore sapphire and silver, the sigil of the Maer Alveron.

+Relief flooded through my mind.
+The Maer had a change of heart.
+Reinforcements had arrived.
+We were saved.

 I watched as the Maer’s forces carved through Fascino’s ranks, not with fury but with a cold, clean precision.
 Dagon was there, the Maer’s dark-eyed captain, and his saber sang as it swept through Fascino’s neck.
 The body crumpled.
 The head struck the ground.
 Baron Jakis fled on foot, his fine cloak torn, his hands bloody, his eyes wide with a desperate kind of fear.
 The Maer followed, not quickly, but with the certainty of a thing that cannot be stopped.
 His voice rang out, heavy as iron.